fvwmorg/fvwmorg.github.io/Wiki/CookBook/IconifyExcept/index.md

 ---
-layout : wiki
+layout: wiki
-title : IconifyExcept
+title: IconifyExcept
-type : recipe
+type: recipe
-description : |
+description: |
   This will Iconfiy every window except one.
 ---